redbadger/crux/docs/src/guide/hello_world.md

 > It provides a convenience API to access the capabilities from your app code which we'll see shortly.
 > For now, it needs to be implemented by hand for all capabilities used by the app.

-With this short detour out of the way, we can finally create and app and start implementing some behavior.
+With this short detour out of the way, we can finally create an app and start implementing some behavior.

 ## Creating an app